etchdroid/etchdroid-website/privacy.md

 the [Google Play policies](https://support.google.com/googleplay/android-developer/answer/113469#privacy) and the European Union General Data Protection Regulation (GDPR).

+## In short

+- **F-Droid Users**: When you download EtchDroid from F-Droid, no analytics, telemetry, tracking, or ads are included.

+- **Other Sources (Google Play, GitHub releases, etc.)**: When downloaded from other sources, EtchDroid collects non-personally identifying telemetry data to help identify and fix issues.

+Please read the detailed sections below for more information.

 ## Data Controller and Contact Information

 The data controller responsible for your personal data is: